 - Remove from the basket and serve right away.

-- This will last for 3 to 5 days in the fridge when stored in an airtight container.
+- Fridge Cool and then store leftovers in an airtight container, making sure to transfer to the fridge within 2 hours of cooking.
+It will last for 3 to 5 days in the fridge when stored in an airtight container.

-- You can store cooled broccoli and cauliflower in freezer bags for 2 to 3 months.
-The vegetables will last even longer if cooked without garlic or lemon.
+- Freezer You can store cooled broccoli and cauliflower in freezer bags for 2 to 3 months.
+The vegetables will last longer if cooked without garlic or lemon.

-- You can reheat this in the oven for a few minutes at 350°F, in a skillet over medium heat with a bit of olive oil, or in the microwave for 1 to 2 minutes.
+- Reheating from Fridge For the best results, I recommend reheating this dish in the air fryer at 400 degrees Fahrenheit for about 2 to 3 minutes.
+You can also reheat it in the oven on a baking sheet for a few minutes at 350 degrees Fahrenheit, in a skillet over medium heat with a bit of olive oil, or in the microwave for 1 to 2 minutes.

-- From frozen, place the frozen broccoli and cauliflower in the fridge overnight to thaw.
+- Reheating from Frozen Place the frozen broccoli and cauliflower in the fridge overnight to thaw.
 Then follow the directions above.